What Is a Proof of Service and Why Does It Matter?

 Which proof of service form should I use for a civil case in California?

-For most civil cases, use POS-010 (Proof of Service of Summons).
-For family law matters including divorce, use FL-115.
-All Judicial Council forms are available for free at the California Courts website.
+For most civil cases in superior court, use POS-010 (Proof of Service of Summons).
+For family law matters including divorce and custody, use FL-115.
+All Judicial Council forms are available free at the California Courts website.

 Can the process server's proof of service be challenged?